Regular vs. Grain-Free Dog Food: Which is Right for Your Dog?

 Grain-free dog food may have some benefits, but the decision ultimately comes down to what you—and your dog—prefer.

 We recommend consulting with your veterinarian before switching your dog to a grain-free diet.
-Your veterinarian can help you determine if that’s the best dietary decision for your dog or if there are better alternatives based on his age, health and other unique factors.
+Your veterinarian can help you determine if that’s the best dietary decision for your dog or if there are better alternatives based on his age and life stage, health and other unique factors.

 If you decide a grain-free diet is right for your dog, explore Purina’s grain-free dog foods to find one he’ll love.